Non-commutative space engine: a boost to thermodynamic processes: Stirling cycle with coupled harmonic oscillator

 The grand total work done for the cycle is $W_{tot_{GNC}} = Q_{AB} + Q_{BC} + Q_{CD} + Q_{DA}$.
 The efficiency of the Stirling heat cycle for the coupled harmonic oscillator as the working substance in generalized NC phase space can be derived from Eq.~\eqref{j2}, ~\eqref{j3}, ~\eqref{j4} and ~\eqref{j5}.
 It is expressed as

-Following the same values of the parameters as done in the case of non-commutative space we considered the hot reservoir temperature $T_h = 2K$ and that of the cold reservoir temperature $T_c = 1K$ for the analysis of the Stirling cycle in generalized NC phase space.
-The frequency for the coupled oscillator is taken as $\omega_1= 4$ and $\omega_2= 2$ for the evaluation of the efficiency of the Stirling cycle with respect to the variation of the generalized NC space parameters.
+Following the same values of the parameters as done in the case of non-commutative space we considered the hot reservoir temperature $T_h = 4K$ and that of the cold reservoir temperature $T_c = 1K$ for the analysis of the Stirling cycle in generalized NC phase space.
+The frequency for the coupled oscillator is taken as $\omega_1= 4$ MHz and $\omega_2= 2$ MHz for the evaluation of the efficiency of the Stirling cycle with respect to the variation of the generalized NC space parameters.
 Throughout the process the coupling strength is $\zeta = 2$ and the constant is $K= 0.25$.
+The NC parameter $\gamma \leq 2\times 10^{-40}m^2$ and $\xi \leq 2 \times 10^{-61}m^2/s^2$ are bounded within this values.
 The three-dimensional plot (in Fig.~(\ref{fig8})) shows the variation of the efficiency of the Stirling cycle with the coupled harmonic oscillator as the working substance in the generalized NC phase space.
-The variation in the parameter $\xi$($\phi$ in the graph) shows a prominent effect on the efficiency of the engine in this space structure model.
+The variation in the parameter $\xi$ and $\gamma$ in the graph shows a prominent effect on the efficiency of the engine in this space structure model.
+The efficiency of the stirling cycle for $\zeta = 2$ in commutative space is about $0.63$.
+With the same value of the coupling constant, we can see that the efficiency of the engine is high in the generalized NC space model.
+This indicates that the deformation of the space, which is depicted by the non-commutative parameter of both the coordinate and the momentum space influences the efficiency.
 If we compare the efficiency of the Stirling cycle with that of the Otto cycle we visualize that the maximum attainable efficiency for both the cycle is near about the same, but a slightly higher for the Stirling cycle.

+As described in the recent work~\cite{sdey}, the $\theta$ parameter of the NC space system is currently bounded by $\theta \sim 10^{-8} GeV^{-2}$ where they have used a quantum optical model of the present technology for the analysis.
+For our system, the parameter is within the range $2\times 10^{-8} GeV^{-2}$.
+So, optomechanical or optical system can be used for the investigation of the NC space effect on the heat engine.